-Patient enrollment is affected by a variety of factors, including:
+A variety of factors affect patient enrollment, including:

-- the prevalence and severity of the ophthalmic disease or condition under investigation; - the eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; - the conduct of clinical trials by competitors for product candidates that treat the same indications as our product candidates; and - the lack of adequate compensation for prospective patients.
+- the prevalence and severity of the ophthalmic disease or condition under investigation; - the eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; - · the conduct of clinical trials by competitors for product candidates that treat the same indications as our product candidates; and

+• the lack of adequate compensation for prospective patients.

-Each of our two Phase 3 clinical trials of OTX-TP are expected to enroll an aggregate of approximately 550 patients at 50 sites in the United States and will be the largest clinical trials we will have conducted to date.
-Patients randomized into the placebo control arm will not receive any glaucoma medications during the course of the trials.
-Our inability to enroll a sufficient number of patients in the Phase 3 clinical trials or any of our other clinical trials would result in significant delays, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
+Our first Phase 3 clinical trial of OTX-TP is expected to enroll approximately 550 patients at approximately 50 sites in the United States and will be the largest clinical trial we will have conducted to date.
+Patients randomized into the placebo control arm will not receive any glaucoma medications during the course of this trial.
+Our inability to enroll a sufficient number of patients in our first Phase 3 clinical trial or any of our other clinical trials would result in significant delays, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.